-In this update to his previous podcasts on braille, Scott Davert gives us some general information about braille displays as they relate to their use with iOS devices.
+In this update to his previous podcast episodes on braille, Scott Davert gives us some general information about braille displays as they relate to their use with iOS devices.
 He then talks about connecting a braille display using USB and then Bluetooth.
 Further, the braille menu under VoiceOver Settings, navigational commands, text input, how to set up auto scroll, and how to get additional help are all covered.

-Links mentioned in the podcast include:
+Links mentioned in the episode include:

 Opening announcement: You're listening to the AppleVis Podcast.